JanssenProject/jans/docs/admin/auth-server/client-management/client-configuration.md

 ## Response Types

-Please use the left navigation menu to browse the content of this section while we are still working on developing content for `Overview` page.
+TODO: add details to this section

 !!!
 Contribute
 If you’d like to contribute to this document, get started with the [Contribution Guide](https://docs.jans.io/head/CONTRIBUTING/#contributing-to-the-documentation)